binury/Toes.Socks/README.md

 ## About

-Socks is an evolving development library for gdscript mods.
-(It is usable but not feature complete yet.)
+Socks is an evolving (work-in-progress) development library for [GDWeave](https://github.com/NotNite/GDWeave) mods.
+Our motivation publishing this library is primarily to share these solutions and utilities we've written to address problems we've personally encountered while making mods, with the hopes you might be able to spend more time focused on fun than overcoming technical roadblocks.

-The Players module is borrowed from [BlueberryWolf's](https://thunderstore.io/c/webfishing/p/BlueberryWolfi/BlueberryWolfiAPIs) while significantly improving performance and usability at the cost of backward compatibility.
-However, you should find Socks.Players will suit your existing needs without many changes..
-In addition, our modules bring new features to make mod building more straightforward and focused on fun than overcoming technical roadblocks.
-This is also our motivation for working on and publishing this library.
+The Players module is borrowed from [BlueberryWolf's](https://thunderstore.io/c/webfishing/p/BlueberryWolfi/BlueberryWolfiAPIs) but with performance and developer-experience improvements at the cost of being backward-compatible.
+Nonetheless, you should find `Socks.Players` will suit your existing needs without many changes.
+In addition, our modules introduce convenient utilities to make mod building more straightforward.
-The Socks Chat module was created to address the naturally opaque and cumbersome process of hooking into the game's chat methods.
+The `Socks.Chat` module was created to address the naturally opaque and cumbersome process of hooking into the game's chat methods.

+Be aware that while Socks is very much usable today in your mods, it is _not_ feature complete, _yet_, and quite liable to introduce breaking changes with future releases.
+At this time, I have released it *primarily for the purpose of using with my own mods*, as a dependency.

 ## Usage

-Documentation is included within the source files be sure to check it out!
+Documentation **is** included within the source files so be sure to check it out!

 ### Example